grantjforrester/secure-datasourcefactory-test/README.md

 Secure Tomcat DataSourceFactory Test
 ====================================

-The purpose of this project is to test the secure Tomcat datasource.
+The purpose of this project is to test the [secure Tomcat datasourcefactory](https://github.com/NCR-CoDE/secure-datasourcefactory).
 The Maven project builds a very simple WAR file with a single servlet available at ``/secure-datasourcefactory-test/hello``.
 The servlet expects a JNDI datasource ``jdbc/mydatabase``.
 The JNDI datasource is defined in the file [/src/main/webapp/META-INF/context.xml](src/main/webapp/META-INF/context.xml).
 This file contains a number of example configurations.

 The servlet expects the connected database to contain a table named GREETING with the following content: